-Kate Middleton ‘Less Than Pleased’ With William’s Antics But Won’t Cancel Paris
+Kate Middleton Reportedly Unhappy With William’s Antics But Won’t Cancel Paris

 It isn’t rare to see former employees of the royal family coming out to shed light on what is life behind the palace’s closed doors.
 Last year, a former bodyguard revealed that Prince Harry was the staff favorite because of his humor.

-The royal family chooses not to react about the statements made about them.
+The royal family chooses not to react to the statements made about them.
 William and Kate are busy preparing for their Kensington Palace move this fall.
-After residing for years in Norfolk, the couple has decided to relocate to support George.
+After residing for years in Norfolk, the couple decided to relocate to support George.
 He will reportedly attend the prestigious Wetherby School just like William, Harry, and Charles.

 The Daily Mail reports that Historic Royal Palaces have proposed the construction of a three-storey underground extension.
 The project is reportedly meant to pave way for the “accommodation of administration which must necessarily be moved out of rooms leased from the Royal Household in Kensington Palace.”